solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 resting place of a cloud migration project.
 In most projects, the landing zone should be scripted via ARM templates for its initial setup.
 Finally, it should be customized with PowerShell or the Azure Portal to fit the workload's needs.
-First-time Azure users need not worry about creating and deploying to DEV and TEST environments.
+First-time Azure users will find creating and deploying to DEV and TEST environments easy.

 To help organizations quickly move to Azure, Microsoft provides the Azure landing zone accelerator, which generates a landing zone ARM